jacomof/classifying_psychiatric_disorders/journal/ahmet_calis.md

 - (8h): Understading of why that 5 features I found in the feature selection would be important.
 Checking graph statistics for that 5 features to identify it.
 - (2h): Model training with 5 features + networks statistics to see if network statistics can boost the performance.
 - (2h): Meeting with the professor. (in May)
 - (6h): Adding related parts to the report and the presentation.
+Correcting the report based on the feedback from supervisor.

 ## Total: [146h]